 But with 14 different websites offering free tax filing and, on top of that, many websites offering upgraded versions of their products, it can be a lot more complex than you think.

 We’ve tackled each of these issues by doing research on our own and talking with some industry experts about free filing.
-Over the next few minutes we’ll walk you through each of these topics and give you great information you can use as the April 15 tax deadline approaches.
+Over the next few minutes, we’ll walk you through each of these topics and give you in-depth information you can use as the April 15 tax deadline approaches.

 We want to start off by saying that if you’re deciding to file on your own this year, you aren’t alone.
 More than 60 million people are eligible for no-cost returns this year, and, according to TurboTax expert and CPA Lisa Greene-Lewis, the number of DIY filers increased 5% last year.

 Because of the sheer number of people who are eligible to free returns, online tax software companies like TurboTax, TaxAct, TaxSlayer and H & R Block have put a lot of effort into making the process as easy as possible.

 But is it really as easy as they say it is?
 To answer this question, we talked with Chad Shultz, a Jacksonville CPA who works with startups all over the world.

 “It’s actually as easy as it seems.
 The online platforms are like tutorials.
 You follow a series of screens asking you for your personal information and then the software tells you if you can file for free,” he said.
 “I find it almost amazing when people who can file for free pay someone to do their taxes.
 Facebook is harder than filing a free tax return.”